Catherine D'Andrea, PhD

-Catherine D’Andrea’s recent research has focused on early agricultural peoples and the rise of complex societies in the Horn of Africa.
-She has been involved in several ongoing archaeological projects as palaeoethnobotanist, ethnoarchaeologist, and initiated surveys and excavations in northern Ethiopia.
-Currently she is director of the Eastern Tigrai Archaeological Project (ETAP), an interdisciplinary group which includes participants from Canada, Ethiopia, Italy, USA, Egypt, and Turkey.
-The team is examining the dynamics of early state formation in northern Ethiopia, concentrating on the pre-Aksumite period (>800-400 BC), and investigating questions of indigenous (East African) vs. imported (Sabaean) cultural influences in both rural and urban settings.
-Their research group is also consulting with rural farming communities in formulating plans to use local archaeological and cultural resources to support tourism.
+My recent research has focused on early agricultural peoples and the rise of complex societies in the Horn of Africa.
+I have been involved in several ongoing archaeological projects as palaeoethnobotanist, ethnoarchaeologist, and initiated surveys and excavations in northern Ethiopia.
+Currently I am director of the Eastern Tigrai Archaeological Project (ETAP), an interdisciplinary group which includes participants from Canada, Ethiopia, Italy, USA, Egypt, and Turkey.
+The team is examining the dynamics of early state formation in northern Ethiopia, concentrating on the pre-Aksumite period (ca. 800-400 BC), and investigating questions of indigenous (East African) vs. imported (Sabaean) cultural influences in both rural and urban settings.
+Our research group is also consulting with rural farming communities in formulating plans to use local archaeological and cultural resources to support a fledging local tourism industry.
 This initiative will assist rural populations in achieving goals of sustainable economic development, education, poverty reduction, and food security.

-Her palaeo-ethnobotanical work has drawn attention to marginalized and poorly understood crops cultivation and plant management in Africa, including pearl millet, t’ef, fonio, cowpea, emmer wheat, and oil palm.
-For t’ef and fonio she has proposed an alternate domestication cereal syndrome that differs from the accepted scheme based on Near Eastern cereals.
-This research has been informed by several years of ethnoarchaeological field studies of crop processing methods practiced by traditional (non-mechanised) farmers of northern Ethiopia, which has enabled her to blend scientific and traditional knowledge in elucidating the domestication history of African cereals.
-In addition to Ethiopian fieldwork, she is collaborating as a palaeoethnobotanist on research projects based in Ghana, Eritrea, and Turkey.
+My palaeoethnobotanical work has drawn attention to marginalised and poorly understood crops cultivated in Africa, including pearl millet, t’ef, fonio, cowpea, and emmer wheat.
+For t’ef and fonio I have proposed an alternate domestication cereal syndrome that differs from the accepted scheme based on Near Eastern cereals.
+This research has been informed by several years of ethnoarchaeological field studies of crop processing methods practiced by traditional (non-mechanised) farmers of northern Ethiopia, which has enabled me to blend scientific and traditional knowledge in elucidating the domestication history of African cereals.
+In addition to Ethiopian fieldwork, I developed an ethnoarchaeological project in northern Sudan where field studies on traditional sorghum cultivation were completed, and I am collaborating as a palaeoethnobotanist on research projects based in Ghana, Eritrea, and Turkey.